Multiple Sclerosis in Men - Part 2

 Did you reach Multiple Sclerosis in Men Part 2 first and want to go to Part 1?
 Click here.

-• What type of issues do men deal with, in terms of MS?
+• What types of issues do men deal with, in terms of MS?

-• What kinds of things do men who have MS worry about?
+• What kinds of things do men who have MS worry about most?

-• Because multiple sclerosis in men usually effects you when you are a young adult, you may have been right in the middle of building a career or raising a family.
+• Because multiple sclerosis in men usually affects you when you are a young adult, you may have been right in the middle of building a career or raising a family.

 • How can you help raise your children if you suffer from fatigue or disability and can't walk without help?